Post-processing noisy quantum computations utilizing N-representability constraints: Quantum chemistry and N-representability

 N-representability constraints were long utilized to improve quantum chemical calculations.
 In fact, they stem from the N-representability problem posed when trying to guarantee a 2-RDM can be represented by, i.e., derived from, a proper state of $N$ fermions, while modifying the 2-RDM in a variational approach to minimize the energy~\cite{mayer_electron_1955, coleman_structure_1963}.
 It was also proposed to look not just at the particle, but also the hole and particle-hole sectors to improve numerical methods~\cite{lanssens_method_2018}.
 Furthermore, the constraints were applied in the context of quantum computing to improve measurement results of RDM elements~\cite{rubin_application_2018}, by projecting measured RDMs into the subspace where specific N-representability constraints were fulfilled.

-We expand on this work, focusing on a quantum computing application, providing a practical method that exploits N-representability conditions in the particle, hole, and particle-hole sector.
-We derive our approach from performing a thorough analysis how individual noise types affect the performance of our method.
-To this end, we continue in the next section to explain which kinds of noise we consider, how we describe them, and how the individual N-representability constraints above are affected though them.
+We expand on this work, focusing on a quantum computing application, providing a new practical method that exploits N-representability conditions in the particle, hole, and particle-hole sector.
+We derive our approach from performing a thorough analysis how individual noise types, and combinations of them, affect the performance of our method.
+To this end, in the next section we continue to explain which kinds of noise we consider, how we describe them, and how the individual N-representability constraints above are affected by them.